brownhep/brownhep.github.io/assemblyfiles/_posts/2024-07-22-carrier_plate.md

 <div class="cell cell--auto">
     <ul>
       <li>Locate the M2 screws that are sticking out</li>
-      <li>Tighten the 3D printed hex standoffs until secured</li>
+      <li>Tighten the 3D printed hex standoffs until secure</li>
       <ul>
-        <li>It needs a slight pressure to place it and make the thread inside the barrel</li>
+        <li>It needs a slight pressure to install it and form the thread inside the barrel</li>
       </ul>
     </ul>
   </div>